Reserved Amount = € 0,00

 This project has a very positive social and environmental impact contributing to:

-Oyster farming improves water quality by acting as a filter (a single oyster filters on average 55 liters of water a day), by capturing nitrogen and CO2 from the sea, reduces the need for extractive fishing and it doesn’t interfere with the natural stocks.
-Learn more about the project's sustainability in the article written by the marine biologist Francisco Bernardino, Oysterworld's CEO - check it here
+Sustainable production and consumption: Oyster farming has a positive impact in the marine environment, as it improves water quality by acting as a filter (a single oyster filters on average 55 litres of water a day), it reduces the need for extractive fishing and it does not interfere with the natural stocks.

 Oysterworld aims to increase its production capacity to 360 tonnes / year, trough an investment in innovative production material and methods of oyster farming.